eduardogomesf/streaming-text-file-content-node/README.md

-<h1>Streaming File Content</h1>
+<h1>Streaming Text File Content</h1>

 ![Node JS](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)
 ![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)

 <br />

-Streaming file content is an example of how to use readable streams and writable streams to manipulate text files.
+Streaming text file content is an example of how to use readable streams and writable streams to manipulate text files.

  * It has a http server without framework
  * There is only a default endpoint provided by the server